Karis-tlg/Minecraft-Backdoor/README.md

 Some strange things happen with the #tp command when teleporting a large distance (to the world border, etc).
 This may be noticable by other players on the server.
 Teleporting small distances seems to be safe.

 ## License

-This software is provided under the:
+This software is provided under the GPL3 License.

-Thicc-Industries-I-Dont-Care-Do-What-You-Want License.
+Credit to **Rikonardo** for his [Bukloit](https://github.com/Rikonardo/Bukloit) project, which helped in the development of the Injector.

 Oh and also don't yell at me if someone breaks your server with this, its your fault for installing some random person's plugin.
 Be smarter than that.